zeeshangulzar/jouster-llm-assignment/README.md

 - **Default token**: `demo-token-123` (for testing)
 - **Custom token**: Set `API_TOKEN` environment variable
 - **Error responses**: 401 Unauthorized for invalid/missing tokens

+## Design Choices

+**Architecture & Framework Selection**: I chose FastAPI as the web framework because it provides automatic API documentation, built-in request/response validation through Pydantic models, and excellent async support.
+The modular structure separates concerns with dedicated files for database operations (`database.py`), LLM integration (`llm_service.py`), text processing (`text_processing.py`), and data models (`models.py`), making the codebase maintainable and testable.

+**LLM Integration Strategy**: I implemented a single API call approach where GPT-4o-mini extracts both summary and structured metadata (title, topics, sentiment) in one request, then supplements it with custom keyword extraction and confidence scoring.
+This reduces API costs and latency compared to multiple calls, while the custom keyword extraction using regex and frequency counting provides more control over the keyword selection process.

+**Database Design**: I selected SQLite for simplicity and portability, storing metadata as JSON text to maintain flexibility without complex schema migrations.
+The search functionality uses simple LIKE queries on the JSON metadata, which works well for the expected scale but could become inefficient with large datasets.

+**Authentication & Security**: I implemented a simple Bearer token authentication system with a default demo token, prioritizing ease of testing and development over enterprise-grade security features.

+## Trade-offs Made Due to Time Constraints

+**Limited Error Handling**: While I included basic error handling for empty inputs and LLM API failures, I didn't implement comprehensive retry logic, rate limiting, or detailed error logging that would be necessary for production use.

+**Simple Search Implementation**: The search functionality uses basic SQL LIKE queries instead of full-text search or more sophisticated indexing, which limits search quality and performance as the dataset grows.

+**Basic Testing**: I only included a simple test for keyword extraction missing comprehensive unit tests, integration tests, and performance benchmarks that would ensure code quality and reliability.

+**Minimal Configuration**: The application uses hardcoded values for many parameters (like the 10-text batch limit, confidence scoring formula, and stop words list) instead of a proper configuration management system.

+**No Caching or Optimization**: I didn't implement response caching, database connection pooling, or other performance optimizations that would be important for handling larger workloads efficiently.